tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_hosting_and_deployment.md

 Netlify offers continuous delivery for your project.
 You can store your content on GitHub, GitLab, or Bitbucket, then link it to Netlify, and Netlify will build whenever you push changes.

-Netlify offers a free plan with features similar to GitHub Pages, but also lets you scale up to Pro, Business, or Enterprise plans for more robust needs.
+Netlify not only offers a free plan with features similar to GitHub Pages but also lets you scale up to Pro, Business, or Enterprise plans for more robust needs.
 With Netlify, you can get deploy previews, rollbacks, form handling, distributed content delivery network (CDN), infinite scalability, SSL, a programmable API, CLI, and more.

 The most impressive example of a Netlify-hosted site is [Smashing Magazine](https://www.smashingmagazine.com/).
 Previously hosted on WordPress, Smashing Magazine made the switch to Netlify, with Hugo as the static site generator engine.
 See [Smashing Magazine just got 10x faster](https://www.netlify.com/blog/2017/03/16/smashing-magazine-just-got-10x-faster/) for details.